Privacy and Freedom of Information

 To make a request for information, complete the application or write a letter detailing your request.
 Completed forms can be dropped off or mailed to the Clerk’s Office, 55 Zina Street, Orangeville, L9W 1E5.

 There is a $5 mandatory application fee for requests made under MFIPPA.
-Request will not be initiated under the $5 application fee is received.
+Requests will not be initiated until the $5 application fee is received.
 Cheques are to be made payable to the “County of Dufferin”.

 When making your request, be sure to provide as much detail as possible to assist in the search of records.